 To analyze the data, a predicted beta spectrum is generated which includes the molecular final states, Coulomb corrections, screening corrections, nuclear recoil effects, weak magnetism, and acceleration gap effects (the last three are negligible).
-The total resolution, including energy loss in the source, is folded with the calculated spectrum.
-A five-parameter fit to the amplitude (determined by the total number of events), endpoint energy, neutrino mass, background level, and a quadratic extraction efficiency term in a maximum likelihood procedure with Poisson statistics is then performed.
-The resulting fit (Fig. 3) is characterized by a
+The total system resolution and energy loss in the source are folded in with the calculated spectrum.
+A five-parameter fit (varying the amplitude (determined by total number of events), endpoint energy, neutrino mass, background level, and a quadratic extraction efficiency term) in a maximum likelihood procedure with Poisson statistics is then performed.
+The resulting fit is characterized by a xi-squared parameter, which is analogous to the standard chi-squared parameter when using Gaussian statistics: